syncfusion-content/flutter-docs/Flutter/datagrid/sorting.md

 # Sorting in Flutter Datagrid

-The datagrid sorts the data by setting the `SfDataGrid.allowSorting` property to true.
-It allows sorting the data against one or more columns.
-When sorting is applied, the control automatically rearranges the data to match with the current sort criteria.
+The datagrid provides the built-in support to sort one or more columns by setting the `SfDataGrid.allowSorting` property to true.
+When sorting is applied, the datagrid automatically rearranges the data to match with the current sort criteria.
 When `SfDataGrid.allowSorting` is true, you can sort the data simply by tapping the column header.
-Once sorting is applied, the control shows a sort icon in the respective column header indicating the sort direction.
+Once sorting is applied, the datagrid shows a sort icon in the respective column header indicating the sort direction.

 ## Programmatic sorting

-The datagrid also sorts from the code.
-This requires to manually define the `SortColumnDetails` objects, and add it in the `SfDataGrid.source.sortedColumns` collection.
-The control sorts the data based on the `SortColumnDetails` objects added to this collection.
-If you want to perform sorting by using button click, you should call `SfDataGrid.source.sort()` method after adding the sort column to the `SfDataGrid.source.sortedColumns` collection.
+The datagrid provides support to sort the columns programmatically.
+You can manually define the `SortColumnDetails` objects, and add it in the `SfDataGrid.source.sortedColumns` collection.
+The datagrid sorts the data based on the `SortColumnDetails` objects added to this collection.
+If you want to perform sorting at run time, you should call `SfDataGrid.source.sort()` method after adding the `SortColumnDetails` to the `SfDataGrid.source.sortedColumns` collection.

 The `SortColumnDetails` object holds the following two properties:

-* name: Name of the sorted column.
+* `name` : Name of the column to be sorted.
-* sortDirection: Defines the sorting direction of sorted column.
+* `sortDirection` : Specifies the ascending or descending direction.

 {% tabs %}
 {% highlight Dart %}